-In the 1860s four brothers – Peter, Robert, James, and Donald McLaren – settled in the Wairarapa, buying the 15,000-acre farm Ngakonui.
-Soon after, tragedy struck.
+In the 1860s four brothers – Peter, Robert, James, and Donald McLaren – settled in Wairarapa, buying the 15,000-acre farm Ngakonui.
+Tragedy soon struck.
 Robert was charged by a horned merino ram and died from his injuries.
 Donald was killed when he fell from his horse, and James bled to death after a dog triggered his muzzle-loader.
-But Peter survived, married Sarah Morrison, and had five children.
+Peter survived, married Sarah Morrison, and had five children.
 His descendants still farm parts of Ngakonui.

 Every March Masterton hosts the Golden Shears competition, promoted as the world’s premier shearing and wool-handling championship.
-The first was in 1961, and was an immediate success.
+The first event in 1961 was an immediate success.
 Contestants compete to shear a set number of sheep in the shortest time, with the least faults.
-Over the years organisers introduced new contests – wool processing, wool handling, Miss Golden Shears (a beauty pageant, now discontinued) and a Shearable Arts (fashion) show.
+Over the years organisers have introduced new contests – wool processing, wool handling, Miss Golden Shears (a beauty pageant, later discontinued) and a Shearable Arts (fashion) show.

 Dairying began in the 19th century with the Small Farms Association and bush settlements.
 These set up budding farmers on small blocks of forested land, mainly in the west.
-Grass replaced trees and farmers ran herds of 20–25 cows.
+Once grass had replaced trees, farmers ran herds of 20–25 cows.

 Growth was held back by the sector’s small scale and a lack of entrepreneurialism.
-Attempts in the 1880s to start up cheese factories were hindered by farmers’ failure to guarantee milk supply.
-In the early 1900s farmers established dairy cooperative factories, and their butter and cheese found ready markets.
+Attempts in the 1880s to start up cheese factories were hindered by farmers’ inability to guarantee milk supply.
+In the early 1900s farmers established cooperative dairy factories, the butter and cheese from which found ready markets.
 When milk tankers were introduced from the 1930s, the industry was rationalised and many factories closed.
-In 2006 only the Pahīatua factory remained open.
+In 2019 only the Pahīatua factory remained open.

 Since the 1960s the trend has been towards fewer farms, larger herds and higher production.
-In 1965 the average farm size was 70 hectares – the average herd size was 83, and the average milk fat production per cow was 126 kilograms.
-By 2013/14, this had increased to 132 hectares, 366 cows and 206 kilograms respectively.
-Total cattle numbers have also grown, with some sheep and beef farmers switching to dairying to benefit from rising prices.
+In 1965 the average farm size was 70 hectares, on which 83 cows each produced 126 kilograms of milk fat.
+By 2013/14, these numbers were 132, 366 and 206 respectively.
+Total cattle numbers grew, with some sheep and beef farmers switching to dairying to benefit from rising prices.

 While pastoral farming is the Wairarapa’s main industry, forestry, fishing and horticulture are important and growing players in the economy.